 What's the scoop on sugar?
 Sugar is one of those foods that we’re often told to consume in moderation.
 Not only can it spike your blood sugar leading to a rush and a crash, but over consuming sugar can lead to a slew of health issues.
 When on the hunt for a healthier alternative, many turn to more natural sources of sugar such as coconut sugar or maple syrup.
 They have a lower Glycemic Index than regular table sugar, but they will still have an impact on your blood sugar.

 So, when looking for a sweetener that won't spike your blood sugar, you will find that the best options are artificial sweeteners.
-We also came to this conclusion when looking for a sweetener for chocho.
-We decided to supplement our organic coconut sugar with organic monk fruit extract to maximize flavor potential and chochos qualities.
+We also came to this conclusion when looking for a sweetener for Mikuna Chocho Superfood Protein.
+We decided to supplement organic coconut sugar with organic monk fruit extract to maximize the flavor potential and quality of Mikuna Chocho Superfood Protein.
 However, the market for artificial sweeteners can be hard to navigate which is why we thought it would be helpful to break down some popular forms of artificial sweeteners, their purported benefits and their possible health impacts.

 SACCHARIN, ASPARTAME, & SUCRALOSE//

 Saccharin is commonly known as Sweet and Low/ Sweet’N Low® and can be up to 700 times sweeter than table sugar.
 It is made in a lab through a process of oxidizing the chemicals o-toluene sulfonamide or phthalic anhydride to make a white, crystalline powder (cite).
 For a period of time products that contained saccharin had to have a warning label on them, as it was possibly linked to the development of bladder cancer.
 But, in 2000, the National Toxicology Program of the National Institute of Health suggested that saccharin be removed from the list of potential carcinogens.